N-Zubko/coffeebar-project/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console. -->

-landing page of a cafe
+landing page of a cafe bar

-Work in progress
+🚧 Work in progress 🚧

 Based on this [free Figma prototype](https://frontend-skills.com/template/JbR09KH1a9F3F1xTPNUN)